jules2689/trudeau/docs/2020-04-17/post_news.md

-It's open and I have learnedly lesson twice over.
+It's open and I have learned my lesson twice over.
 Thank you, deputy Prime Minister.
 The focus today was on workers.
 I think that if you look at our initiatives in any sector or anybenefit, that we have -- we have changed over time.
 I mean, bill has been making, you know, tweaks and changes to almost everything that we haveintroduced.
 So nothing quite looks the same, because we're listening tocanadians and we're listening to stakeholders and making changes where it's needed.
-Today was focused on workers into fashions.
+Today was focused on workers in two fashions.
 First of all, liquidity, to make sure that the companies that hire those workers remain intact so they can keep those workers. and, secondly, with orphaned and inactive wells, this is, youknow, technical work, highly-skilled work.
 We think that --